 - Uses of Hibiscus Laevis

 Hibiscus laevis is a herbaceous perennial native to North America.
 Commonly known as Halberd-Leaf Rose Mallow, or just Rosemallow, it will grow 4′-6′ tall in full sun and medium to wet soil.
 A cold-hardy Hibiscus, it will bloom large 5″ diameter white to pink flowers for approximately 1 month from mid to late Summer.

 - Unlike it’s tropical cousins, Hibiscus Laevis can survive cold winters and come back every year as a perennial.
 It is cold-hardy to USDA zone 4.

-- The common name “Halbred-Leaf Rose Mallow” comes from it’s 3-lobed leaves being shaped similar to the axe-heads of the ancient weapon, halbred, as the middle lobe is much longer than the side lobes.
+- The common name “Halberd-Leaf Rose Mallow” comes from it’s 3-lobed leaves being shaped similar to the axe-heads of the ancient weapon, halberd, as the middle lobe is much longer than the side lobes.

 - The leaves are either 3 or 5 lobed, the 3-lobed leaves looking like a mediveal weapon, while the 5-lobed leaves resemble a Maple leaf.

 - Hibiscus laevis is a member of the Mallow family (Malvaceae)

 The native range of Hibiscus laevis generally follows the rivers and lowlands of the Eastern half of North America.
 In addition to the United States one location in Southern Ontario has documented the presence of Hibiscus laevis.